ShrekshelleraiserCC/cc-remote-peripheral/README.md

 To use this project, install the `server` files on the host computer (the one with the peripheral), and the `client` files on the computer you want to access the peripheral from.
 Then run `rhost` on the server after configuring the password and hostname you'd like (you *can* run without a password, and the password is stored in plaintext {but transmitted over an encrypted connection}).

+**Do not use your bank password for this.
+Do not reuse real passwords for this.
+They are stored in plaintext (as mentioned above).**

 Use on the client is very simple, as this can be used as a drop in replacement for `peripheral`.

 ```lua